mohammadnia11/LicSBAS_remove_Bad_images/README.md

 ## Overview
 This script is designed to process and manage interferograms.
 It displays images, allows the user to retain or move the interferograms to a specified directory, and offers navigation options through the images.
+COMET products are invaluable tools for InSAR processing.
+While LiCSBAS is effective at removing bad interferograms through accurate analysis, it can sometimes fail to detect specific bad interferograms, especially those with burst and swath errors.
+As a result, the final output may be contaminated by these effects.

+This code provides a solution to that problem.
+It allows you to open each PNG-formatted unwrapped interferogram individually, view it, and remove it from processing with just one click if needed.
+The bad interferograms will be saved in a separate folder for your reference.

+Please make sure to run this code in the main folder where you have both batch_LiCSBAS.sh and the GEOCml1 folder.
+Then, proceed with step three and follow the instructions
 ## Written by
 Mohammadhoosein Mohamamdnia
 Email: mhmnia@connect.hku.hk